cisco/mindmeld/docs/source/quickstart.rst

 To load your content catalog into the MindMeld Knowledge Base, you can specify your catalog data as a JSON dump.
 The MindMeld Knowledge Base can read this JSON dump and extract all fields along with their types directly from the data.

-Following is an example of JSON data containing objects and their attributes for a few Kwik-E-Mart stores.
+Following is an example of JSON data containing document objects and their attributes for a few Kwik-E-Mart stores.

 File **stores_data.json**